wanderleyamorim/prompt-architect/README.md

 - The Prompt Architect's internal processing and final output are exclusively in English, even if the initial request is in Portuguese.

 ## Contact and Contribution
-For questions, suggestions, or contributions, please refer to the GitHub repository issues section or contact the repository owner.
+If you have any questions, suggestions or contributions, please consult the problems section of the GitHub repository or send an e-mail to wanderleyamorim.com@gmail.com.